Rbr4t/CSIRO-Image2Biomass-predictor/README.md

 Build a model that can help farmers to better estimate the amount of feed available and track pasture health more accurately.
 Model shold be able to predict 5 biomass components (Dry green vegetation (excluding clover), Dry dead material, Dry clover biomass, Green dry matter (GDM), Total dry biomass) based on pasture images

-# contents of the repository
+# Contents of the repository

 GROUP_D6_report.pdf - Our project report.
 Business and data understanding and project plan<br/>
-Main branch contains final version of our model, other models can be found on sepparate branches
+Main branch contains final version of our model, other models can be found on separate branches

 # how to use our code
 TODO